KhiopsML/khiops-doc/docs/ui-docs/khiops.md

 It can also be used to recode data according to the deployment dictionary's specifications, resulting in variables that are used, discarded, or newly created through various derivation rules.

-The **Build deployment dictionary** action creates an output dictionary that enables to read and analyses the output files: it contains the deployed variables only, without any derivation rule in the dictionary.
+The **Build deployed dictionary** action creates an output dictionary that enables to read and analyses the output files: it contains the deployed variables only, without any derivation rule in the dictionary.